Cycle Five Timeline

 The aim of the Prize is to promote, encourage and engage innovative thinking to address problems facing the modern world.
 The name of the Prize references the nine dots puzzle – a lateral thinking puzzle which can only be solved by thinking outside the box.

 The Prize was established in 2016 and has chosen four winners so far.
-Previous questions have considered issues around how politics is influenced by digital technologies, what home is, and how the relationships between young and old affect the world.
+Previous questions have considered issues around how politics is influenced by digital technologies, what home is, how the relationships between young and old affect the world, and why the rule of law has become so fragile.

-Our fifth Cycle will launch in October 2024 with a new question.
+Our fifth Cycle launched in October 2024 with the question 'Is data failing us?'.

 Latest from the Nine Dots Prize